tart-telescope/sbc_code/software/README.md

 ## Installation on a target Raspberry Pi

-The following procedure will install all the necessary TART software on a Raspberry Pi (Model 3) attached to the TART hardware.
+The following procedure will install all the necessary TART software on a Raspberry Pi (Model 3 or later) attached to the TART hardware.

 ### Step 1.
 Prepare the Pi